robfatland/zero2x/Z2JH/README.md

 - Should I do Littlest Jupyter Hub or this one?

-## Notes from starting K8 on Azure
+## Notes from following K8 on Azure

 - from home base (z2jh) navigate to the [AKS instructions](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/microsoft/step-zero-azure.html)
 - choose to use the Azure interactive shell to use the `az` Azure command line.